bmeg/bmeg-dash/README.md

 ## Setup

 Python 3 and pip are assumed to be already set up on your machine.
+The gripql config file `bmeg_app/db/__init__.py` **must be saved as** `bmeg_app/secrets/bmeg_credentials.json`.
+Instructions on generating the BMEG credential file can be found at [installing gripql and getting started](https://bmegio.ohsu.edu/analyze/getting_started/)

 Install an environment module and app dependencies.
 Here the **virtualenv** module is used.